Have you always dreamed of working with animals but don’t know how to become a pet trainer?

-Learn from our expert behavior consultants through private coaching, group coaching and online courses.
-Start or grow your own pet behavior consulting business.
-And advance your behavior modification skills so you can change the lives of more pets and their people.
+Or advance your behavior modification skills so you can change the lives of more pets and their people for the better.

-Explore all our coaching and professional development options for pet behavior consultants and aspiring pet trainers.
+Explore all the coaching and professional development options for pet behavior consultants and aspiring pet trainers that we created with you in mind.

-A one-session fresh pair of eyes for a problem you’re stuck on: behavior cases, business, or professional development
+A one-session fresh pair of eyes for a problem you’re stuck on including business or professional development (case reviews only available for program members).

 The key to being a successful pet trainer comes down to the way you treat your clients (pets and humans alike!).
 Strong communication skills are vital, as well as a confident and calm attitude.
 If you want to work as a behavior consultant, it’s also important to have a strong understanding of animal behavior and the connection between pet and human behavior.